It’s a brand new year and I’m sure one of your BIG resolutions or goals for the upcoming year is to make more money, yes or yes?

-I recently did a call where everyone participating had a traditional 9-to-5-like job.
+I recently hosted a call where everyone participating had a traditional 9-to-5 job.

 I’ve never had that before in a teaching situation.
 I’m normally involved with a lot of entrepreneurs.
 But on this call I hardly knew how to talk to them.

-I said to them, “Listen, the biggest mistake most people make is equating rich with free.”
+I said, “Listen, the biggest mistake most people make is equating rich with free.”

 Everybody I’ve ever talked to wants to be financially free.
 I’ve never talked to anybody that doesn’t want that.